cheraimanoj/option/README.md

   Drilldown to show the list of Employees

-Download Employee details
+Download/Edit Employee details

   Lists all the employees and can download the full details in PDF format

-  'No edit/delete option added as of now'
+  Can edit or delete employee